 A student at AAMU is expected to make positive academic progress towards a degree.
-An undergraduate student is said to be making satisfactory academic progress and thus is in academic good standing when his/her cumulative grade point average is 2.00 or above.
+An undergraduate student is said to be making satisfactory academic progress and thus is in academic good standing when his or her cumulative grade point average is 2.00 or above.

+Cumulative Grade

-Classification Cumulative Grade Point Average
+Classification Point Average

 Freshman 2.00

 Sophomore 2.00

 Junior 2.00

 Senior 2.00

 Students whose cumulative GPA falls below the required minimum must increase their cumulative GPA to the required minimum within two semesters.
-During the two-semester grace period, the student is required earn the minimum GPA for his/her level.
+During the two-semester grace period, the student is required to earn the minimum GPA for his or her level.
 Further, during the two-semester grace period, the student's record will be stamped "Academic Probation."